harvester/docs/docs/vm/create-vm.md

 ### Reserved Memory

-The VM is configured with a memory value, this memory is targeted for guest OS to see and use.
-In Harvester, each VM is carried by a Kubernetes POD.
-To support the VM to run, Harvester and KubeVirt add some additional memory as the VM memory overhead.
-The memory overhead is computed by many factors like CPU cores.
-However, sometimes the OOM(Out Of Memory) can still happen.
+Each VM is configured with a memory value, this memory is targeted for the VM guest OS to see and use.
+In Harvester, the VM is carried by a Kubernetes POD.
+The memory limitation is achieved by Kubernetes [Resource requests and limits of Pod and container](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container).
+Certain amount of memory is required to simulate and manage the `CPU/Memory/Storage/Network/...` for the VM to run.
+Harvester and KubeVirt summarize such additional memory as the VM `memory overhead`.
+The `memory overhead` is computed by a complex formula.
+However, sometimes the OOM(Out Of Memory) can still happen and the related VM is killed by the Harvester OS, the direct cause is that the whole POD/Container exceeds its memory limits.
+From practice, the `memory overhead` varies on different kinds of VM, different kinds of VM operating system, and also depends on the running workloads on the VM.
+There is no one-fit-all solution.

-Harvester adds a `Reserved Memory` field and a setting `additional-guest-memory-overhead-ratio` for user to adjust the guest OS memory and the memory overhead.
+Harvester adds a `Reserved Memory` field and a setting `additional-guest-memory-overhead-ratio` for users to adjust the guest OS memory and the `memory overhead`.

-See [additional-guest-memory-overhead-ratio](../advanced/settings.md#additional-guest-memory-overhead-ratio) for more details.
+All the details are described in the setting [additional-guest-memory-overhead-ratio](../advanced/settings.md#additional-guest-memory-overhead-ratio).

 ### Cloud Configuration